-As soon as I caught sight of the river, bordered by pretty houses reflecting in the water, I knew that discovering Stein am Rhein was an excellent choice for a day trip from Zurich.
+As soon as I caught sight of the river, bordered by pretty houses reflecting in the water, I knew that I had mad an excellent choice.
+Discovering Stein am Rhein was one of the best day trips from Zurich I could have ever imagined.

 Originally a small fishing village built where the lower end of Lake Constance becomes again the river Rhine, Stein am Rhein developed in the 11th Century when Emperor Henry the II transferred the Benedictine St. George’s Abbey to the hamlet because of its strategic location.
 Emperor Henry II granted the Abbey ample rights, the trade developed at a good pace and the town became a prosperous commercial center.